git2samus/elcuervo.net/_posts/2014-02-20-legends-don-t-die.markdown

 > laugh.

 > He was that way.
 After being part of the internet for so long he always wanted
-> to give eveyone a chance, you could always learn something from him... from
+> to give everyone a chance, you could always learn something from him... from
 > yourself.

 > I know it's hard for you to understand.
 I know that everyone around you rants
 > and criticize everything you say.
 I know that people around you enjoy trying
 > to look better than you, belive me...
 I know.

-> But the world was different back then, it's fisically the same planet but a
+> But the world was different back then, it's the same planet but a
 > lot changed.
 People focus on their differences now, they look for every single
 > detail that makes them different trying to ignore the absurd amount of things
 > that makes all of us the same.